weaponsforge/livereload-basic/README.md

 Simple localhost static website development environment for plain HTML, CSS, and JavaScript files with live reload.

-Its development and static hosting and file-serving architecture are closer to traditional static web servers.
+Its development static hosting and file-serving architecture are closer to traditional static web servers.
 Uses **Gulp** and **Browser-Sync**

 > [!NOTE]
 > An alternate localhost static development environment, also  with live reload using Webpack is available at<br>